Frequently Asked Questions

 All participating teachers are encouraged to browse our Digital Library for additional resources relating to Musical Explorers, and to explore the Music Educators Toolbox for free, open-source resources for music educators and administrators.

-Your Musical Explorers ticket (one ticket per participating teacher per semester with your confirmed numbers of students and chaperones) will be mailed to you approximately one month before both your confirmed fall and spring concert dates.
+Your Musical Explorers ticket (one ticket per participating teacher per semester with your confirmed numbers of students and chaperones) will be mailed to you approximately one month before both your confirmed winter and spring concert dates.

 Schools may bring no more than one chaperone per 10 students, free of charge.
 For example, if a teacher enrolls a class of 30 students, he or she will automatically receive 30 student seats, three chaperone seats, and one instructor seat, for a total of 34 seats.
 Please note that parents and other adults cannot purchase individual tickets themselves, nor can student seats be substituted for adults.